Battle of the Narrow Seas: Action with the English

-In the moonlight of 3 October just before midnight Mansell was on the lookout for Spinola's galleys, which were soon sighted.
-Mansell ordered an attack and off Dungeness Moon, Samson, and the Answer charged at the galleys.
-Spinola, seeing this, decided to swing his galleys round to face to the southeast, the direction of the Flanders coast, but in so doing the lead ship San Felipe (St. Philip) ran straight into the Victory and Hope, forcing the galleys inadvertently further east.
+In the moonlight of 3 October, just before midnight, Mansell was on the lookout for Spinola's galleys, which were soon sighted.
+Mansell ordered an attack, and off Dungeness Moon, Samson and Answer charged at the Spanish ships.
+Spinola, seeing this, decided to swing his galleys round to face to the southeast, the direction of the Flanders coast, but in so doing the lead ship, San Felipe, ran straight into Victory and Hope, forcing the galleys inadvertently further east.